The Flying Mule Homepage

 Hobby Master "1:72 Ground Power Series" diecast vehicles feature:

-• Diecast metal and plastic construction.
+• Diecast metal construction with some plastic components.

 • Rotating turret, elevating cannon and accurate hull.